2010 Singapore Grand Prix: Post-race

 Schumacher and Heidfeld's accident on lap 37 was investigated by the stewards who took no further action after deciding it was a "racing incident".
 Heidfeld felt Schumacher had braked too late and hoped that he would have had a better finishing position.
 Schumacher himself said that he was unhappy with his first race in Singapore but enjoyed the second half of the race.
 BBC pundit and former team principal, Eddie Jordan was highly critical of Schumacher arguing that the latter should have been sacked by Mercedes to prevent him from being "slaughtered" in the event he was unable to win another race.
 Mercedes team principal Ross Brawn came to Schumacher's defense and said his team was "happy" with his contribution.
 Motorsport pundits criticised Kovalainen's decision to stop his car on the pit straight after it had caught fire and argued that he was "irresponsible".
 Kovalainen defended his action arguing that it had not been safe to drive his Lotus into the pitlane.
 Nevertheless, Kovalainen's fire was voted the Moment of the Year by readers of Autosport magazine in December 2010 at the Autosport Awards held in London.

 Sutil was given a 20-second time penalty by the stewards as he was deemed to gain an advantage by taking the outside line at turn seven on the first lap.
 This demoted him from eighth to tenth and promoted Hülkenberg from ninth to eighth and Massa from tenth to ninth.
 Following a protest from Force India, Hülkenberg was issued a 20-second time penalty after the stewards deemed him to have gained an advantage by corner-cutting.
 This ruling demoted Hülkenberg to tenth while Massa moved to eighth and Sutil inherited ninth.
 Force India withdrew an appeal of Sutil's penalty following the decision, and Williams technical director Sam Michael said that his team had accepted the stewards' judgement.
 The stewards elected not to penalise Senna after examining a video of his collision with the stationary Kobayashi.
 Kobayashi admitted that he was at fault and Senna believed the marshals were late reacting to Kobayashi's accident and felt his own crash was unavoidable.

 As a consequence of the race, Webber increased his lead in the World Drivers' Championship.
-Alonso's victory moved him into second place, eleven points behind Webber.
-Hamilton's retirement dropped him to third place, nine points behind Alonso.
+Alonso's victory moved him into second place, eleven championship points behind Webber.
+Hamilton's retirement dropped him to third place, nine championship points behind Alonso.
 Vettel's second-place finish moved him to fourth place, ahead of Button.
-In the World Constructors' Championship, Red Bull drew further ahead of McLaren who was now twenty-four points behind.
-Ferrari remained in third on 319 points, forty points behind McLaren.
-Mercedes increased their points advantage over Renault to thirty-five with four races remaining in the season.
+In the World Constructors' Championship, Red Bull drew further ahead of McLaren who was now twenty-four championship points behind.
+Ferrari remained in third on 319 championship points, forty championship points behind McLaren.
+Mercedes increased their lead over Renault to 35 championship points with four races remaining in the season.